oddjobs-maple/odd_job_guides/woodsman/README.md

 </details>

-The first thing to note here is that now that we&rsquo;ve finished second job, woodsman skill builds have pretty much lost any distinction from ordinary archer skill builds.
-From level 70 onwards, you can make use of the common wisdom surrounding rangers/snipers/bowmasters/marksmen when allocating your SPs.
-This particular skill build optimises for raw combat prowess and flexibility in training locations, so it makes a good place to start for woodsmen.

-At level 70 we get a point into Strafe, since this is usually superior to maxed Double Shot (or, if you were &ldquo;melee specialised&rdquo;, this represents an enormous bump in your single-target archery DPS).
-Then we immediately get Arrow Rain to a level (21) that is useful and effective for training and general multi-target combat; note that level 5 of Mortal Blow is a requirement to put any SPs into Arrow Rain.
-From there we do something similar to Strafe, getting it to level 20.
+At level 70 we get a point into Strafe, since this is usually superior to maxed Double Shot.
+Then we immediately get Arrow Rain to a level (25) that is useful and effective for training and general multi-target combat; note that level 5 of Mortal Blow is a requirement to put any SPs into Arrow Rain.
+Level 25 of Arrow Rain is also the point beyond which you no longer get quite as many percentage points of damage per SP spent in it.
+One point is put into Inferno for use in luring mobs; Arrow Bomb could be used for this, except that Arrow Bomb stuns, and thus prevents the lured mobs from immediately coming towards you.
+From there we max Strafe, since it never falls off in terms of the damage-percentage-point benefit per SP invested.
 Then we come back to Arrow Rain to max it out and thus maximize effectiveness in multi-target combat.

-Then we get one point into Inferno and Silver Hawk.
-Inferno is not a very useful skill on its own, but it is useful for luring mobs that are far away from you when you want to use Arrow Rain on them (since Arrow Rain is centered on the woodsman as an AoE effect).
-Arrow Bomb could be used for this, except that Arrow Bomb stuns, and thus prevents the lured mobs from immediately coming towards you.
-Silver Hawk helps with single-target DPS, and can also stun mobs without you having to actually do anything.
-Then we get Puppet up to a useful level (7), to help when engaging in single-target combat.
-Now we can finally max Strafe and maximize single-target archery DPS.
-Then we max Silver Hawk to help maximize single-target DPS in general, and also make the stun more reliable.
-Then we max Puppet so that it sticks around for longer (more HP and longer duration).
-Mortal Blow is then maxed, which helps when engaging in archery and using attacks that aren&rsquo;t Arrow Rain.
-This can still help later on, because Strafe remains useful as a single-target burst DPS skill, and Arrow Bomb remains your primary stunning ability (in addition to Silver Hawk).
-We then get Inferno to level 16, not for the damage, but because the range increases at level 16, which is what we care about, since we are using it to lure monsters from afar.
-Finally, we have nothing left to spend SPs on except Thrust, so we spend the rest on that.
+We then max out Silver Hawk (note that level &ge;5 Puppet is a requirement for Silver Hawk).
+This helps to increase single-target DPS and also is a useful little stun that you don&rsquo;t really have to do anything for (no need to use Arrow Bomb and pray that it works).
+Then we squeeze some SPEED out of Thrust by getting it to level 10.
+Note that after level 10, Thrust only grants 1 SPEED per SP spent, instead of 2 SPEED.
+Now that mobility is largely out of the way, we take Inferno to 16, which maxes out the distance over which it is effective.
+Taking this skill to level 16 (rather than leaving it at level 1) is _almost purely_ for the extra distance, as the damage is basically irrelevant (but some extra damage can be nice).
+Note that Inferno is your mob luring skill forever, i.e. it is not replaced by any fourth job skills.

+We then max Puppet for the utility of it; 6000 HP is considerable enough that it can typically take at least a single hit without going down.
+The rest of your SP can be spent basically anywhere; Thrust and Mortal Blow are the usual suspects here.

 There are a lot of things that you can tweak here, and you should definitely think about what you really want from your skill build, even adjusting it on the fly as you get comfortable using these skills.
-Because this example build is focused around raw combat prowess, Thrust is left as a last priority.
-However, the extra SPEED from Thrust is not only useful when engaging in archery, but also particularly when engaging in melee, as woodsmen are wont to do.
-It is therefore entirely reasonable to sacrifice some levels of Inferno and/or Mortal Blow in order to get higher levels of Thrust (e.g. leaving Inferno at level 1 and maxing Thrust); again, this example build is dedicated only to raw combat prowess, as a simple example.
-You can also prioritise Arrow Rain and Strafe differently, e.g. putting one point into Arrow Rain for convenience and then immediately maxing Strafe.
-This can be followed by a point in Silver Hawk, a handful of points into Puppet, maxing Silver Hawk, and then maxing Puppet; this maximises your single-target combat potential very early on.

-Another possibility is a kind of radically melee-focused build.
-In reality, second job and onwards for archers &mdash; and particularly third job and onwards &mdash; are so oriented away from melee combat that you may as well think of skill builds as I have here; that is, as being essentially ordinary archer skill builds.
-But ranger does offer at least three skills that can be used without a bow in hand (in descending order of general importance):

-1. Silver Hawk
-2. Puppet
-3. Thrust

-It is possible to prioritise these skills above the other skills offered by ranger, and allow Arrow Bomb (and Arrow Blow or Double Shot) to suffice for longer.
-I just cannot really recommend such a build, as I believe it to be more useful to think of SPs as being dedicated to improving archery (and also melee to some extent), and APs as being dedicated to improving melee (and also archery to some extent).

-### Sniper
+### Ranger (melee specialisation)

 Note that third and fourth job builds can vary considerably just depending on implementation, since it depends on what version of the game you are playing,